orlagh-sweeney/we-ride-cycling-club/README.md

 - Balsamiq: this was used to created wireframes in the planning stage of the project.
 - Fontpair: fontpair was used to find fonts that compliment each other.
 - Google Fonts: this was used to import fonts into the style.css file.
+- Coolers: to generate a colour pallete for the website.
 - Font Awesome: this was used to add icons to pages to enhance user experience.
 - Pexals: this was used to find images and videos for the project.
 - Gitpod: this was used to write, commit and to push the code to Github.